Jools Topp: Background and personal life

 Jools Topp and her twin sister Lynda were born on 14 May in 1958 in Huntly, to Jean and Peter, and grew up on a dairy farm in Waikato.
 Topp also has an older brother called Bruce.
 Topp attended Ruawaro Combined School during the 1960s and early 1970s.
 The twins have been singing together since they were five years old and their brother gave them a guitar when they were 11.

-After leaving school in 1976, Jools and Lynda Topp joined the New Zealand Territorial Force and were posted at the Burnham Military Camp near Christchurch for six weeks.
+After leaving Huntly College in 1976, Jools and Lynda Topp joined the New Zealand Territorial Force and were posted at the Burnham Military Camp near Christchurch for six weeks.
 When they were 17, they performed at the Victorian Coffee Lounge (Montreal Street, Christchurch Central City).
 This brought them into contact with radical lesbian feminists.
 They both started identifying as lesbian from the late 1970s.
 Much of their life has been in the public eye and their mother was interviewed by Radio New Zealand about the closure of the New Zealand Woman's Weekly magazine in 2020 talking about how much her daughters had been featured in these magazines.

 On the birth of a new generation with Lynda being a grandparent and Jools being a grand aunt they admitted they didn't expect it when they were younger because as they said: "We're all gay", referring also to their brother.